About Mark

 PRESIDENT, 1999-Present

-Specializing in real estate, real estate finance, and litigation for appointment of slum housing receivers under Health and Safety Code Section 17980.7, Penal Code, Code of Civil Procedure Section 564 et seq., and Business and Professions Code Section 17203, see above.
+Specializing in real estate, real estate finance, and litigation for appointment of health and safety receivership under Health and Safety Code Section 17980.7, Penal Code, Code of Civil Procedure Section 564 et seq., and Business and Professions Code Section 17203, see above.

 PRINCIPAL, CIVITAS HOUSING CO.